 About Sheldon Steede

-Universal Aviation Bermuda Office Manager Sheldon Steede has nearly 30 years of aviation experience and is an expert in operations to Bermuda.
-Based in St. George, Bermuda, Sheldon is an expert on all aspects of aircraft handling and safety and is a National Air Transportation Association Safety 1st Certified Advanced Line Supervisor.
+Sheldon Steede served as Office Manager at Universal Aviation Bermuda from 2012 to 2013.
 Prior to joining Universal Aviation, Sheldon spent several years in ramp management at L.F.
 Wade International Airport.
 Sheldon is also a qualified aircraft firefighter and an active member of the National Business Aviation Association (NBAA).

 Before adding your comments, please read our Comment Policy.